Dallas Cowboys owner Jerry Jones questioned over 1957 photo

 LITTLE ROCK, Ark.
 (KARK) – Dallas Cowboys owner Jerry Jones faced questions over a 65-year-old photo that captured him during the civil rights movement outside a high school.

-Jones, an Arkansas native, was pictured in a group of white students appearing to block a group of Black students into North Little Rock High School back in 1957.
+Jones, an Arkansas native, was pictured in a group of White students appearing to block a group of Black students from going into North Little Rock High School back in 1957.

 The picture was taken by an Associated Press photojournalist in the same year that federal troops were being deployed to Little Rock Central High School.